-Admission of children below compulsory school age and deferred entry to school
+Admission of children below compulsory school age and deferred entry to school a) that child is entitled to a full-time place in the September following their fourth birthday;

-The School Admissions Code requires admission authorities to provide for the admission of all children in the September following their fourth birthday.
-They must make it clear in their admission arrangements that, where they have offered a child a place at a school:
+Admission authorities must provide for the admission of all children in the September following their fourth birthday.
+The authority must make it clear in their arrangements that, where they have offered a child a place at a school:

-- The child is entitled to a full-time place in the September following their fourth birthday. - The child's parents can defer the date their child is admitted to school until later in the school year, but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which the offer was made. - Where the parents wish, the child may attend part-time until later in the school year, but not beyond the point at which they reach compulsory school age.
+b) the child's parents can defer the date their child is admitted to the school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which it was made.

+c) where the parents wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age.